rrr-uom-projects/CC_radiomics_project/README.md

 CORRELATIONS TO VOLUME
 ------------------------
-- drop_volume - script to drop radiomic features highly correlated to volume
+- drop_volume.py - script to drop radiomic features highly correlated to volume

 csv files showing all features and their correlation to original_shape_MeshVolume